apacheignite/documentation/data-grid/off-heap-memory.md

 }
 [/block]
 Whenever your data set exceeds the limits of on-heap and off-heap memory, you can configure swap space in which case Ignite will evict entries to the disk instead of discarding them.

+Note that to use swap space you need to configure `SwapSpaceSpi` in the `IgniteConfiguration` (see configuration samples below).
 [block:callout]
 {
   "type": "warning",